-(b) Development Located in Area of Opportunity.
 For purposes of the Plan, "Development Located in an Area of Opportunity" shall mean a Proposed Development with non-age restricted units of which more than 50% of the Proposed Development's total units contain two or more bedrooms, and that is located in a municipality with measured improvements in family outcomes in education, employment and neighborhood domains.
 Points will be awarded in accordance with DOH/Authority "Opportunity Map" published on the Authority's website, as follows.
 Please see the Opportunity Characteristics Guideline for further detail.

-Census Tract Designations Points Points
+Census Tract Designations Points

+Vory High 0

-Very High 9
+High

-High 8
+High Modorato - 8

-Moderate 6
+mouorato

-Low 2
+Low

 Very Low 0